PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.dual_mul_concat_nhwc`; all six production positions call the transactional runner and the compatibility wrapper remains available.

+The following axis-3 constant-Concat bridge rule now has a dedicated compact characterization corpus in `tests/test_flatbuffer_direct_axis3_const_concat_layout.py`.
+It fixes the exclusive input-adapter rewrite, conversion of NCHW constant inputs, axis-2 NHWC Concat, bypass of every inverse post adapter, retention of a shared input adapter, and insertion of one NHWC-to-NCHW bridge for legacy consumers.
+Whole-ModelIR no-op cases cover public Concat and post-adapter tensors, invalid pre/post permutations, invalid Concat axis, invalid constant rank or incompatible shape, missing constant data, and a constant shared outside the Concat.
+The production matcher and its single call remain central and unchanged at this checkpoint; mechanical extraction is the next step.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization